 - Narrow down the moving company proposals and arrange for a pre-move, in-home survey.

-7 weeks prior
+7 weeks before your move

 - Gather family medical records and ensure that everyone has the proper vaccinations (including family pets).

-6 weeks prior
+6 weeks before your move

 - Make travel arrangements to your destination.